jenineharris/foundation-biostat-2021/README.md

 You MUST PASS the final project with a total of 70% or higher to pass the class.

-The midterm and final projects contribute to meeting the *Foundational knowledge* statement and cover all three *Foundational competencies* from section II.
+The course project contributes to meeting the *Foundational knowledge* statement and covers all three *Foundational competencies* from section II.

 **Participation and professionalism (5%)**